-Photo, Video, Audio, and SAFE-HR Release Form
+Photograph, Video, and Audio Release Form

 - A. Pursuant to the consent provisions of the Family Educational Rights and Privacy Act, 20 U.S.C.
 Section 1232g, I hereby authorize the State of Minnesota, through its Board of Trustees of the Minnesota State Colleges and Universities on behalf of Minnesota State University Mankato and those acting pursuant to its authority to: - 1.
 Use my image, likeness, name, voice, and/or comments for educational and/or promotional purposes, worldwide, in perpetuity, and in any and all media now or hereafter known, without compensation; and, - 2.
 Use my Educational Data (as defined by Minnesota Statutes Section 13.32 Subd.
-1(a)) stored within the Simulation, Analytics, Family-focused Electronic Health Record (SAFE-HR) software system for any educational purpose or purposes which the Minnesota State University Mankato School of Nursing deems appropriate. - B. I hereby release, forever discharge, and covenant not to sue the State of Minnesota, the Board of Trustees of the Minnesota State Colleges and Universities, Minnesota State University Mankato, or any officers, employees, and/or agents of the aforementioned entities, from and against any and all claims and/or demands arising out of or in connection with the authorizations that I have granted above, including but not limited to any claims for defamation or invasion of privacy.
+1(a)) stored within a software system for any educational purpose or purposes which the Minnesota State University Mankato School of Nursing deems appropriate. - B. I hereby release, forever discharge, and covenant not to sue the State of Minnesota, the Board of Trustees of the Minnesota State Colleges and Universities, Minnesota State University Mankato, or any officers, employees, and/or agents of the aforementioned entities, from and against any and all claims and/or demands arising out of or in connection with the authorizations that I have granted above, including but not limited to any claims for defamation or invasion of privacy.